 Neil Gaiman said: “This is how you do it: you sit down at the keyboard and you put one word after another until it’s done.
 It’s that easy.
 And that hard.”

-Harriet Beecher Stowe said: “Never give up, for that is just the place and time that the tide will turn.”
+Harriet Beecher Stowe said: “Never give up,

 There are craft books on writing and parenting books galore, but nothing on how to be a “Writer Mama.”

 I’ve watched many friends make the transition, somehow blurry-eyed making it to the page in between breast feeding and diaper changes.

 I’ve witnessed my friends with kids in elementary school put in longer hours, Continue Reading Guest Post: Bethany Hegedus on Writer Mama Survival Guide »

 Lee & Low Books recently announced Roberto Penas of Olathe, Kansas won the 17th annual New Voices Award.

 His manuscript, “Pedro Flores: The Toymaker,” is a biography of the inventor of the modern yo-yo.

 In the early 1900s,